hikmat12345/crud-ang/README.md

 # How it working

-When user click on the specefic span inside the calender the popup will show an input form, and will say hi add an event by just some clicks. when it submit the input form with title, colors, start time and end time will show on the span that he/she selected.
+When the user clicks on the specific span inside the calender the popup will show an input form and will say hi add an event with just some clicks. when it submits the input form with the title, colors, start time, and end timethen it will show on the span that he/she selected inside the calendar.
-Actually I used the angular calender library. and there alot of things that I can do.
-If there still something missing Sorry for that.
-Actuall the task was getting delay and I tried to submit it soon.
+Actually, I used the angular calendar library. and there are a lot of things that I can do.
+If there is still something missing Sorry for that.
+Actually, the task was getting delayed and I tried to submit it soon.

-I did't not used any Rest Api.
-I am storing event data in an Array of Object when you load the browser window the only default data will display not the added one.
+I didn't use any Rest API.
+I am storing event data in an Array of Objects when you load the browser window the only default data will display not the added one.

-It's need to explore the angular calender to grab all the things that we actually need.
+It needs to explore the angular calendar to grab all the things that we actually need.
-Actually it need time read docs, to explore and find better things in angular calender.
+Actually, it needs time to read the docs, explore and find better things in the angular calendar.

-# Video of calender
+# Video of calendar

  [![Watch the video](https://github.com/hikmat12345/Angular-Calender-Task-/blob/main/src/calender.JPG)](https://github.com/hikmat12345/Angular-Calender-Task-/blob/main/src/angular-calendar-task.mp4)